Victorious-ke/Code-Challenge/README.md

 ## Features

-Real-time calculation of Net Pay based on gross salary and benefits Automatic deduction of statutory taxes (PAYE, SHA, NSSF, NHDF) Display of calculation breakdown in a dynamic HTML table Ability to save salary records using a JSON API
-View and delete saved salary records
-Responsive UI styled with CSS
+Real-time calculation of Net Pay based on gross salary and benefits Automatic deduction of statutory deductions (PAYE, SHIF, NSSF, NHDF) Display of calculation breakdown in a HTML table Ability to save salary records, view and delete saved salary records Responsive UI styled with CSS